 Cyclically Adjusted Price to Earnings ratio isn’t the only thing an investor should fear.
 There’s also inflation and it comes in different varieties.
 The Actuary on FIRE asks, What’s Your Personal Inflation Rate? — Inflation Risk for Retirees Part 3.

-Big ERN wants to alleviate your fears by giving you tools to combat the enemy.
-From Early Retirement Now, Inflation Risk for Early Retirees — Part 4: Hedging.
+Early Retirement Now, Inflation Risk for Early Retirees — Part 4: Hedging.

 When trying to optimize your financial life, remember that sometimes Perfect is the Enemy of the Good.
 We are reminded of this by Full Time Finance as he shares how good enough works in a variety of ways.

 A 14-month maternity leave?
 Dr. McFrugal‘s wife is taking an extended break from her day job and she has earned every day of it and then some.
 Channeling his inner Jay-Z, the good doctor tells us She’s A Hustler Baby, And I Want You To Know (That She’s Leaving Work).